mathiasericsson/Asteriods-Multiplayer/README.md

-v Build a client where I control a "ship" with Asteroids like-controls v Have the server authorative on the ships position v Show all connected ships positions on each client
-- Create a test enviroment with multiple clients with inputs
+v Build a client where I control a "ship" with Asteroids like-controls v Have the server authorative on the ships position v Show all connected ships positions on each client v Create a test enviroment with multiple clients

 - Introduce fake lag
 - Implement prediction and correction on client
 - Refactor to an ECS architecture